ZakaryGates/111111/Lists.md

 ### changing number of inputs

-To change the number of inputs, click on the plus ("+") icon.
+To change the number of inputs, click on the gear icon.
 This opens a new window:

 ![](list-create-list-modify-tooltip.png)